 Impostor Syndrome is a collection of chewed and mangled thoughts based on reflections, experience, and personal perspectives I wish others to read, think about, share, confirm, add to, and challenge.

-Rhapsodic Stillness is a collection of pictures taken over the years and reflecting with deafening silence the stunning world we live in.
+Rhapsodic Stillness is a collection of photographs taken over the years.
+It tries to showcase the still beauty of the social and natural world we live in.

 I am a student, day and night.
 By day, I am a postdoctoral fellow in the Higher Education program at OISE, University of Toronto.
 By night, I study Aikido and Iaido with Sensei Robert Zimmermann at Toronto Aikikai.